 What Is Narrative Journalism?

 An immersive style of storytelling, narrative journalism is used to captivate readers by drawing them into a story with greater detail than is found in traditional news stories.
 It is a popular format for magazines such as The New Yorker and can be difficult to define and write.

 The one key to narrative journalism is the truth.
 While it can be easy for writers to become overly descriptive in their storytelling, they must relate the facts and avoid embellishment.
-For this reason, it is a challenging form of journalism that requires practice and a great attention to detail.
+For this reason, it is a challenging form of journalism that requires practice and great attention to detail.

 What Narrative Journalism Is

-Narrative journalism is a form of journalism.
-Unlike straight news stories -- which offer readers the basic who, what, where, when and why of a story -- narrative news pieces are longer and allow the writer to employ more elements of prose writing.
+Narrative journalism is a form of journalism unlike straight news stories which offer readers the basic who, what, where, when and why of a story.
+But, narrative news pieces are longer and allow the writer to employ more elements of prose writing.

 Stories that are considered narrative journalism often appear in magazines and allow a reporter to approach a subject in different ways.
 The famed journalist Tom Wolfe is among those credited with pioneering the use of narrative journalism.